pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

   solution to this problem is for libraries to use runtime checks of the CUDA version (using e.g. `cudaDriverGetVersion`) to only use supported features on the installed driver.
-- NVRTC did not start supporting MVC until CUDA 11.3.
-Therefore, code that uses NVRTC for JIT compilation must have been compiled with a CUDA version >= 11.3.
-Moreover, NVRTC only works for a single translation unit because linking is not possible without nvJitLink (see below).
+- NVRTC did not start supporting MVC until CUDA 11.2.
+Therefore, code that uses NVRTC for JIT compilation must have been compiled with a CUDA version >= 11.2.
+Moreover, NVRTC only works for a single translation unit that requires no linking because linking is not possible without nvJitLink (see below).
 - MVC only applies to machine instructions (SASS), not [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/).
 PTX is an instruction set that the CUDA driver library can JIT-compile to SASS.
 The